 Suddenly, my silly idea became the ultimate send-off.
-No wind, no sea sickness and no waiting on others to fulfill our plan.
+No wind, no seasickness and no waiting on others to fulfil our plan.
 Dad would be carefully lowered from his own fishing rod, from his favourite fishing spot, into the ocean, with a red rose tribute as he sailed off on the waves.

 The tears choked me as I looked out across the horizon.
-What was once a silly idea from his cherished ‘Booboos’ would now be the chosen way to fulfill his dying wish.
+What was once a silly idea from his cherished ‘Booboos’ would now be the chosen way to fulfil his dying wish.

 A final gift from me, and our final farewell to him.